Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of weak solutions: Introduction

-which is indeed~\eqref{P.d}.
-We observe that the condition~\eqref{P.c} only expresses the conservation of oxygen vacancies as the position of the oxide/metal interface varies.
-The rate at which the interface moves is given by the nonlinear equation~\eqref{P.e}.
-This does not correspond to a motion of matter but to a change of state, more precisely, a change in the arrangement of iron atoms at the interface (from metal to oxide if $\dot X>0$) and~\eqref{P.e} is the rate of a chemical reaction.\\

-It remains to impose a boundary condition on $\rho$ at the solution/oxide layer interface at $x=0$.
+We also have to specify a boundary condition on $\rho$ at the solution/oxide layer interface at $x=0$.
 In order to be consistent with the previous simplifications we should take a non-homogeneous \emph{linear} Fourier condition but we would lose an important difficulty in the problem.
-According to~\eqref{P.d}, $\pt_x\rho(0,t)$ represents the flux of oxygen vacancies at time $t$ from the oxide layer into the solution, this quantity should be a nondecreasing function of $\rho(0,t)$ and more generally, we should have
+According to~\eqref{P.a}, $\pt_x\rho(0,t)$ represents the flux of oxygen at time $t$ from the oxide layer into the solution, this quantity should be a nondecreasing function of $\rho(0,t)$ and more generally, we should have